 - Canada is ranked among the highest of all countries in the world in terms of per capita GHG emissions.
-Canadians produced 732 megatonnes (732,000 kilotonnes) of CO2e in 2014, about 25 per cent percent above 1990 levels (Environment and Climate Change Canada 2016). - Yukon per capita emissions in Yukon in 2013 were 16.1 tonnes per person (Taggart and Pearson 2015).
-Compared to the per capita emissions of the 12 other provinces and territories as reported in the National Inventory Report, Yukon's per capita emissions rank it 8th out of 13. - Yukon's total GHG emissions contributed 0.08 per cent towards the national total in 2013 (Taggart and Pearson 2015).
+Canadians produced 722 megatonnes (722,000 kilotonnes) of CO2e in 2015, about 18 per cent above 1990 levels (Environment and Climate Change Canada 2017). - Yukon per capita emissions in Yukon in 2015 were 15.3 tonnes per person.
+Compared to the per capita emissions of the 12 other provinces and territories as reported in the National Inventory Report, Yukon's per capita emissions rank ninth out of 13. - Yukon's total GHG emissions contributed 0.08 per cent towards the national total in 2015.